yagoestevez/react-countdown-component/README.md

 | onFinish | function | no | null | Callback on finish. |

 #### RenderProps
-These are the functions you can use to manipulate the generated counter (see example).
+These are the functions you can use to manipulate the generated counter (see example):

 | property | propType | required | default | description |
 |  :---:  |  :---:  |  :---:  |  :---:  |  :---  |
 | start | function | yes* | null | Starts the countdown. |